senorwish/swarc/CIS2_arc42_doc.md

 # Introduction and Goals {#section-introduction-and-goals}

+What is CIS2?

+-    CIS2 is a course management system for universities
+-    CIS2 tackles the student side, the lecturers side as well as the administration side of things
+-    The goals of CIS2 will be to reduce work overhead and simplify the work needed to run a university

+Essential features

+-
 Describes the relevant requirements and the driving forces that software architects and development team must consider.
 These include